GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

   <img src="./referrer-policies.jpg" alt="Different referrer policies and their behaviour, depending on the security and cross-origin context.">
 </figure>

-MDN provides a [full list of policies and behaviour examples](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy#Directives).
+MDN provides a [full list of policies and behavior examples](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy#Directives).

 Things to note: